-It can sometimes be tricky trying to explain the significance of Anzac Day to children in an age-appropriate way.
-However, there are a few picture books and chapter books that tell the story of Anzac Day, the ANZACs and the Dawn Service.
+Trying to explain the significance of Anzac Day to children in an age-appropriate way can sometimes be tricky.
+However, a few picture books and chapter books tell the story of Anzac Day, the ANZACs and the Dawn Service.

 Kids of all ages will love this selection of books.
 If you don’t have them in your collection, consider adding them.
 They provide the perfect opportunity for you to learn and appreciate the history of Anzac Day together.